 You’ve seen the ads.
 Susan from accounting has talked about it.
 Pinterest has harassed you with it.
-And yet- hardly anyone actually knows what a metabolism is.
+And yet- hardly anyone actually knows what metabolism is.
 Or how to “increase” it.
-Lucky for you- this blog is going to give you a deep dive into all things metabolism related!
+Lucky for you- this blog is going to give you a deep dive into all things metabolism-related!
 Buckle up!

 Your metabolism (calories burned) is your TDEE (total daily energy expenditure).

 - NEAT- non-exercise activity thermogenesis

 Too often, when I ask someone how many calories they burn during the day, they ONLY think they are burning calories when they are in the gym or on the elliptical.
 That is simply NOT the case and EAT for many actually makes up the smallest portion of their calories burned during the day.

 Your BMR is the LARGEST contributor to the total calories burned throughout the day.
 For many active people, it makes up at least 50% of total calories burned.
 For sedentary people, it can make up 70%.
 The largest factors of your BMR include age, height, weight, body fat %, genetics, hormones, stress levels, and muscle mass (as we know, more the more muscle you have, the more calories you burn at rest during the day-roughly 6 calories per 1lb muscle mass).
 These basal functions include circulation, breathing, cell production, nutrient processing, protein synthesis, and ion transport.